-\begin{itemize} \item Bi-lateral effort in collaborative software development can promote engagement, reduce code duplication, and improve communication of requirements and concerns. \item Agile Scrum practices allow for software development to be flexible to rapidly changing requirements, which is particularly important when creating scientific applications. \item Collaborations between scientists and software developers can accelerate the creation of scientific software applications while also promoting knowledge transfer between domains. \item The adoption of Cloud technologies may prove beneficial for scientific applications if the deployment and cost are managed by an external organization. \end{itemize}
+\begin{itemize} \item Focused, bi-lateral collaboration can streamline development and improve communication of software requirements between users and developers, beyond the traditional open-source pull-request development model. \item The constant communication and incremental tasking promoted by Agile practices allow for software development to be flexible to rapidly changing requirements, which is particularly important when creating scientific applications. \item Collaborations between scientists and software developers can accelerate the creation of scientific software applications while also promoting knowledge transfer between domains. \item Coordination between separate, but dependent, Agile processes can be done without additional Agile abstractions, but this may require additional planning and communication methods to ensure progress for both teams involved. \end{itemize}

 The framework described herein proved to be beneficial in this study, which involved $\mathcal{O}(10)$ people across two teams and time frames $\mathcal{O}(\mathrm{months})$.
 Note that these strategies may not generalize to larger-scale or well-established development projects, which may struggle to either implement Agile practices or respond to rapidly-emerging software requirements.
 However, these practices could still alleviate some of the general difficulties of scientific software engineering, such as interdisciplinary communication, creating sustainable software without relying on external code, and constrained resources and timelines.
 These emergent and iterative frameworks can additionally support the need for rapid results and ever-changing requirements of the scientist user-group community.
 This case study indicates that a collaborative development approach centered on an Agile Scrum framework can benefit both the scientific user-group and the software developer team while mitigating some of the difficulties facing the scientific software engineering community.